icub-tech-iit/ipts/README.md

 ## 2 Run IPTS

-- Launch the ``iCubProductionTestSuite.exe`` either from start menu, Desktop shortcut or installation folder
+- Launch the ``iCubProductionTestSuite.exe`` either from start menu, Desktop shortcut or installation folder with Administrator privileges

 - Enter the full operator’s name